gi-no/blog_mean_stack/article3.en.md

 User authentication
 ==================
 For now, we don't know who submit questions and answers.
 So, let's add user authentication feature.
-Only submitted user can edit or remove the articles.
+Only submitted users can edit or remove the articles.
 Also, store the submission date.

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150731/20150731152718.png)

 #### Editing server-side database model

 Store submitted user's object ID to questions and answers.
-Specify object's referring model as "ref: 'User'" so that "populate()" function can expands user IDs to User objects.
+Specify object's referring model as "ref: 'User'" so that "populate()" function can expand user IDs to User objects.

 server/api/question/question.model.js